When managing a team, one question you ask yourself is, Are my teams actually performing, or just staying busy?

-Operational efficiency is a core part of an organization.
-In an organization, it is not just about how much activity is happening.
-It is about how much value that activity delivers towards strategic goals
+Operational efficiency sits at the center of this.
+It’s not just about how much activity is happening.
+It’s about how much of that activity is translating into real progress toward strategic goals.

 This article breaks down what operational efficiency really means at the team level, how to tell the difference between activity and actual output, and what it takes to measure performance across multiple teams